dextritus/CarND-Behavioral-Cloning-P3/writeup.md

 * For both the first and second track, between 40000 and 50000 images were used
 * trained for 1 epoch (if more epochs were used, the training and validation losses would have increased, so I stayed with 1 epoch)
 * 10% validation data
-* did not use any droput, since the network is fairly small and the droput is effective in deeper networks with more connections
+* did not use any dropout, since the network is fairly small and dropout is effective in deeper networks with more connections
 * RMSE cost function
 * model trained on the AWS instance